Santorini: Electricity

 Electricity for both Santorini and Therasia is principally supplied from the Thira Autonomous Power Station which is located at Monolithos in the eastern part of Santorini.
 Owned by Public Power Corporation (PPC) it has generators powered by diesel engines and gas turbines.
 The two islands have a total installed capacity of 75.09 MW of thermal generation and 0.25 MW of renewable generation.
 There is a programme underway at a cost of €124 million as part of the Cyclades Interconnection Project to connect the island via a submarine cable to Naxos and hence by extension to the mainland system by 2023.

 A fire at the power station in Monolithos on 13 August 2018 put it out of service, resulting in a total loss of electricity supply across the two islands.
 Within four days electricity had been restored to all but 10% of the islands' consumers.
 Vessels were dispatched to carry two power generators to assist in supporting the restoration of the electricity supply.

 Electricity is distributed around the island by The Hellenic Electricity Distribution System Operator (HEDNO S.A. or DEDDIE S.A.) which is a 100% owned subsidiary of PPC.
 A cable connects the Thirasia and Santorini electrical distribution systems.

 Transportation

 The central bus station is in Fira, the capital of the island, where buses depart very frequently.
 They cover routes to almost all places around the island and to most tourist spots.

+Apart from its connection with other Cyclades islands, Santorini is also connected by ferry with Piraeus on a daily basis all year long, with up to 5 direct crossings during summer.

 Airport

 Santorini is one of the few Cyclades Islands with a major airport, which lies about 6 km southeast of downtown Thera.
 The main asphalt runway (16L-34R) is 2125 m in length, and the parallel taxiway was built to runway specification (16R-34L).
-It can accommodate Boeing 757, Boeing 737, Airbus 320 series, Avro RJ, Fokker 70, and ATR 72 aircraft.
+It can accommodate Boeing 757, Boeing 737, Airbus A320 series, Avro RJ, Fokker 70, and ATR 72 aircraft.
 Scheduled airlines include the new Olympic Air, Aegean Airlines, Ryanair, and Sky Express, with flights chartered from other airlines during the summer, and with transport to and from the air terminal available through buses, taxis, hotel car-pickups, and hire cars.